lmtoy/lmtoy_2018-S1-MU-8/README.md

 start.

-      do_MU-8p - for the record, this is the original script that was used for testing
+      do_MU-8p      the original messy script that was used for testing lmtinfo.log   logfile from lmtinfo.py on all relevant science observations mk_runs       script to make the run files m51.run1      Created by mk_runs
+      m51.run2      Created by mk_runs